privacy-scaling-explorations/maci/website/versioned_docs/version-v2.0_alpha/quick-start/poll-finalization.md

 ```

 :::info
 If the poll was configured to use quadratic voting, please ensure your prove command has the flag `--use-quadratic-voting`.
 Omitting the flag will make it work with non quadratic voting only.
-We also suggest including the `--start-block` flag so the proving doesn't start from block 0.
+We also suggest including the `--start-block` flag, proving requires fetching all events from the smartcontract and by default starts from block zero, this would take a lot of time and is error-prone due to RPC provider limitations.
 :::

 The network options are: **_localhost, sepolia, and optimism-sepolia_**, and the tasks flags and parameters are as follows: